 Longtime fans know that the band was formed in 1967 by Peter Green and the group’s lone original member Mick Fleetwood, later to be joined by then husband and wife, John and Christine McVie.
 But it wasn’t until when the singer and songwriting duo of Lindsey Buckingham and Stevie Nicks joined that group that Fleetwood Mac went from just the critics darlings, to critic darlings and mega-hit makers.

 On with the Show…

 The house lights went down and the subtle sound of Mick Fleetwood’s chimes came up through the speakers and the band launched into the hauntingly romantic and angst ridden, “The Chain.”
-Juxtaposed by the band’s second number “You Make Loving Fun” sung by their prodigal sister, Christine McVie, who rejoined the group as a full time member for the first time in 16 plus years.
+This was juxtaposed by the band’s second number “You Make Loving Fun,” sung by their prodigal sister, Christine McVie.
+(McVie rejoined the group as a full time member for the first time in 16 plus years).
 After that, the endless stream of hits just kept on coming one after another and continued into the night.

 Stevie Nicks, donned her trademark black flowing dress and glided effortlessly across the stage in charming and bewitching fashion and shined on Fleetwood Mac staples, “Dreams,” “Rhiannon” and “Gold Dust Woman.”
 Buckingham poured every ounce of his soul into each solo (using his custom made, Turner Model 1 guitar), like a man possessed on songs like “I Know I’m Not Wrong,” “Big Love” and “Go Your Own Way.”